yurisuika/Isabella/README.md

 # SuikaCraft

 [SuikaCraft](http://suikacraft.com) is a Minecraft server focused on architecture and realism.
-Currently offline but it will return in time.
+Currently offline but it will return in time (once plugins catch up again).

 ## Files